Try these tips for how to set up an Invitation to Create where your children will be inspired and ready to express their ideas artistically.

 Containers can help organize the materials and also helps your children sort and organize the materials both visually and physically throughout the creative process.

 In our “Key” Invitation, notice how we have two containers: a small metal bucket for crayons and a three section tray.
 Sectioned trays come in all shapes and sizes.
 Look around your kitchen or clean out old food containers to have an assortment of sectioned containers.

 - Use diverse textures and sizes of materials

 What should you put in the sections of a container?
 Think about offering diversity within these three variables:

-When filling the three sections of the container in the “Key” invitation, we wanted to present three different types of textures, sizes and colors that were also reflected in the Inspiration Photo: metal, plastic, and fine glitter.
+When filling the three sections of the container in the “Key” Invitation, we wanted to present three different types of textures, sizes, and colors that were also reflected in the Inspiration Photo: metal, plastic, and fine glitter.
 How will children choose to investigate and use these textures?
-That is where the creativity gets exciting!
+That is where creativity gets exciting!